 Orenda

-Meaning 'magical power' in Iroquois philosophy, this profound name represents the spiritual force that flows through all living things and connects the natural world.
+Meaning 'magical power' in Iroquois philosophy, this name refers to a spiritual force connected with living things and the natural world.

 Hiawatha